Lieutenant-Colonel Cedric J. Odling, TD

-Cedric Odling returned to England and was educated at Winchester College between 1909 and 1913 (in the same year as Major Nevill Christopherson).
+Cedric Odling returned to England with his parents and lived in Brighton.
+He was educated at Winchester College between 1909 and 1913 (in the same year as Major Nevill Christopherson).
 He was in the school’s shooting team in 1912 and 1913.

 Anselm Odling & Sons

 At the end of the Great War, the Odling family’s stone importing business expanded considerably.
 By 1926 there were depots at London, Hull, Liverpool, Glasgow, Plymouth and Bristol.
 In 1937 an additional depot was established in Dublin.
-Anselm Odling & Sons became the largest employer in the worked marble industry in Carrara, Italy and, in 1932, Cedric Odling became chairman of the company.
+Anselm Odling & Sons became the largest employer in the worked marble industry in Carrara, Italy and, after the death of his father Herbert in 1937, Cedric Odling became chairman of the company.